 (Note: for more market research on auto repair trends and statistics see our recently added Vehicle Repair & Maintenance Reports.)

 DIFM consumers were responsible for 77% of the aftermarket’s sales volume in 2012 (excluding tires).
 That’s only down slightly from a decade ago, when it was 78%.
 It’s projected to get back to around 78% by 2015 (Google shows it at 80%, we’re assuming they’re rounding up from 78%).

 Google reveals that repair and maintenance search is outpacing search for vehicles, suggesting that consumers needing vehicle maintenance are increasingly using Google to find a local repair shop.
 Google also reports 73% of consumers are “definitely” or “most likely” to return to their most recent service provider.
 That underscores the need for repair businesses to be found in local search results in order to bring in new customers.
 These customers, in turn, are likely to bring in repeat business.

 Also of interest, searches for repair services from smartphones increased 74% in the past year (2012).
-That reinforces the importance of the concept of the “constantly connected consumer,” the driving force behind the new “enhanced” campaigns in Google AdWords, which deliver ads across computers, tablets and phones.
+That reinforces the importance of the concept of the “constantly connected consumer,” the driving force behind the new “enhanced” campaigns in Google Ads, which deliver ads across computers, tablets and phones.

 Automotive repair industry trends

 Check back on our blog for more trends and analysis published in the future.

 We are sorry that this post wasn't useful for you!

 Tell us how we can improve this post?